 - 1. The shares of Tamerlane were previously listed on Tier 2 of the TSX Venture Exchange.
-On January 30, 2014, trading in the shares was suspended indefinitely as a result of the receivership. - 2.
-Tamerlane's corporate chart is provided below.3 Tamerlane and its subsidiaries are collectively referred to as the "Tamerlane Group".
+On January 30, 2014, trading in the shares was suspended indefinitely. - 2.
+Tamerlane's corporate chart is provided below.
+Tamerlane and its subsidiaries are collectively referred to as the "Tamerlane Group".